Check Xcode Command Line Tools

 Is macOS up to date?

 You should check your macOS version before you install Xcode Command Line Tools.
-Check macOS and update macOS if necessary.
+Check macOS and upgrade macOS if necessary.

 Is Xcode already installed?